kazibweyassin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creating a anew loca variable
+Creating a anew Global variable